ome/omero-documentation/omero/sysadmins/python3-migration.rst

 CentOS 7 and Ubuntu 18.04.

-Both 3.5 and 3.7 should work and are slated to have support added, but Python 3.6 has received the most tested during the migration.
+Both 3.5 and 3.7 should work and are slated to have support added, but Python 3.6 has received the most testing during the migration.

 Similarly, other operating systems are slated for having support added, but help from the community would be very welcome!
 Obvious next candidates are CentOS 8 and Ubuntu 20.04.